dpmaddalena/dpmaddalena.github.com/_posts/2023-08-20-art-on-shirts.md

 &nbsp; <br />

 My favorite [collages](/20140223/collected-collages) happen when a couple simple elements combine to make a new, powerful image, and a new story.
-It just so happens that these elemental collaborations also make very nice graphical tshirts.
+It just so happens that these elemental collaborations also make very nice graphical t-shirts.
 Ergo.

 Now at the [Cotton Bureau](https://cottonbureau.com/people/maddalena-collage), nine of my collages, each available in select colors and styles.
-These may not be available for ever; I may rotate other designs through after a period of availability.
+No deadlines for now but I may rotate other designs through after a bit.

 [![](/assets/store.jpg)](https://cottonbureau.com/people/maddalena-collage)